jamessud/jamessud.github.io/_projects/words_2_dog.md

 In the time of this dog, Mini’s brother told him that some scientists in England classified what species are sentient and non-sentient, with a cut-off line somewhere between shark and lobster and clam.
 In his room Mini wondered what that meant.
 If he could eat plants, could he eat a mussel?
 He thought of his dog, and asked why he couldn’t be eaten; like a grape, a cricket, a cow?

-Mini wondered why no human would eat his own body.
+Mini wondered humans would never eat his body.
 If he died on a field, surely hyenas or vultures would find him.
 If he died in the sea, surely the tiger sharks or a school of fish would consume his flesh, and the seafloor detritus feeders would dissolve his hair, skin, and nails.
 But no human would slice off his tender belly-fat, to sear on a barbeque with chimichurri sauce.
 He wouldn’t be packaged into eight servings of organic raw dog meat.
 He wondered how many serving he might be.
 He wondered if all his flesh would be in the same few packets, or if it all gets scrambled up, so many humans can be traced to one thick crinkling plastic zip-locked bag.

 And if they wanted his meat healthy, he couldn’t die from disease or old age.
 So he wondered how they would kill him, if he would die under the eye of a human or a machine.